codaamok/Get-CMUnusedSources/README.md

 ## What can it do

 - You can execute this script remotely from a site server.
 It makes zero changes to your ConfigMgr site.
 It's purely for reporting.
-- The result is returned as an array of PSObjects.
+- The returned object by the script is an array of PSObjects.
 - `-SourcesLocation` can be a UNC or local path and works around the 260 MAX_PATH limit.
 - `-Threads` to control how many threads are used for concurrent processing.
-- Optionally exports PowerShell objects to file of either all your ConfigMgr content objects and/or the final report.
+- Optionally exports PowerShell objects to file of either all your ConfigMgr content objects or the result.
 You can later reimport these using `Import-Clixml`.
 - Optionally create a HTML report where you can then export to CSV/PDF/XSLX.
 - Optionally filter the ConfigMgr content object search by specifying one or more of the following:  `-Applications`,  `-Packages`,  `-Drivers`,  `-DriverPackages`,  `-OSImages`,  `-OSUpgradeImages`,  `-BootImages`,  `-DeploymentPackages`.
 - Optionally create a log file.